 MPD resources are limited and more serious criminal activity may prevent dispatchers from sending a squad while the disruption is occurring.
 If a squad does arrive in time to witness the disruption, an officer can issue citations without recording you as the complainant.
-When UWM students are identified as part of the problem, MPD will either issue a citation or simply document the contact with a Field Interview Report.
-In either case, information is shared with the UWM Dean of Students.
+If UWM students are identified as part of the problem, MPD will either issue a citation or simply document the contact with a Field Interview Report.
+In either case, information is shared with the UWM Police Department who then shares that information with the Dean of Students Office.

 If MPD is unable to send an officer to the problem property that night, or if they arrived after the disruption ended, an officer will attempt to visit the property the next day, or as soon as resource availability allows.
-Follow-ups the day after may still trigger citations or Field Interview Reports.
+Follow-ups the day after may still trigger citations and/or Field Interview Reports.

-MPD, working in conjunction with the Department of Neighborhood Services, will notify landlords of noiserelated issues at their properties and inform them of potential consequences to landlords when repeated violations occur.
+MPD, working in conjunction with Milwaukee Department of Neighborhood Services, will notify landlords of noise-related issues at their properties and inform them of potential consequences to landlords if repeated violations occur.